Colette Fu: Career

 Fu's commercial clients for paper engineering have included LVMH, Vogue China, Canon Asia, Greenpeace and Children's Medical Center in Texas.

-Fu's books are in collections including Library of Congress, Yale University, Metropolitan Museum of Art and National Museum of Women in the Arts.
+Fu's books are in collections including Library of Congress, Getty Research Institute, Yale University, Metropolitan Museum of Art and National Museum of Women in the Arts.

 Technique

 On a visit to her local Borders Book Store, Fu stumbled onto Robert Sabuda's Wizard of Oz pop-up book and was instantly enamored.
 Fu then learned paper engineering mechanics by reverse engineering pop-up books purchased on eBay while attending numerous artist residencies.

 Each of Fu's pop-up books are a single, large format spread.
 A good variety of her pop-up books are based on her experiences traveling to China and learning about her culture.
 Fu creates a digital collage using her own photographs on her computer, then "works on the pop-up mechanisms that cause her composition to explode from the page."
 Fu does all the work herself, including printing and binding, and each pop-up element is cut by hand.
 Some books include up to 40 photographs and measure 3 x 4.5 feet.
 An average pop-up can take up to four weeks to design and build.